-In response to the challenges in building out the Indo-Pacific Asian LNG market, the US Congress is working on legislation, known as the BUILD Act (S.2463, H.R.5015).1 The bill would create a US International Development Finance Corporation, a successor to the Overseas Private Investment Cooperation (OPIC), with the ability to acquire equity as a minority investor in projects.
+In response to the challenges in building out the Indo-Pacific Asian LNG market, the US Congress is working on legislation, known as the BUILD Act (S.2463, H.R.5015).
+The bill would create a US International Development Finance Corporation, a successor to the Overseas Private Investment Cooperation (OPIC), with the ability to acquire equity as a minority investor in projects.
 It would allow OPIC to double the amount it puts out from US\$30 billion to US\$60 billion and to conduct feasibility studies.
-Such an organization would provide an effective partner for Japan's Nippon Export and Investment Insurance (NEXI) and Japan Bank for International Cooperative effort covers more than LNG, and includes advanced nuclear and coal technologies, as well as global gas and energy infrastructure, and designates Southeast Asia, South Asia, and sub-Saharan Africa as important regions.
+Such an organization would provide an effective partner for Japan's Nippon Export and Investment Insurance (NEXI) and Japan Bank for International Cooperation (JBIC), both of which are active in the Indo-Pacific LNG market.
+The US-Japan cooperative effort covers more than LNG, and includes advanced nuclear and coal technologies, as well as global gas and energy infrastructure, and designates Southeast Asia, South Asia, and sub-Saharan Africa as important regions.
 As part of that effort, the two countries signed a Memorandum of Understanding (MOU) on developing energy infrastructure in other countries.